 Our Data Protection Officer has overall responsibility for the day-to-day implementation of this policy.
+Ydeal Management Board ensures that the Data Protection Officer is treated according to the Article 38 and 39 of the GDPR.

 This policy will be reviewed regularly to respond to any changes in the business, its risk assessment or risk treatment plan, and at least annually.